dmo60/lLyrics/lLyrics/README.md

   - Chartlyrics.com
   - Leoslyrics.com
   - Lyrdb.com
-  - Sogou.com (only activate this source, if you want to test the synchronized lyrics support)

-It is also possible to retrieve lyrics from the built-in Rhythmbox lyrics plugin, but this is not recommended since it has many bugs and may cause instabilities.
+It is also possible to retrieve lyrics from the built-in Rhythmbox lyrics plugin, but this is not recommended since it has some bugs and may cause instabilities.